Draconid Meteor Shower 2025: Last Outburst Until 2078!

 • Giacobini and Zinner are the names of the two scientists, Michel Giacobini and Ernst Zinner, who discovered the comet.
 Michel Giacobini visually spotted it on December 20, 1900, from the Nice Observatory in France.
 Notably, his name inspired the other common designation of the Draconids – the Giacobinids.
 Later, German astronomer Ernst Zinner rediscovered the comet on October 23, 1913.

 When the comet reaches its perihelion (closest approach to the Sun), it can create a meteor storm.
-Around the perihelion of 21P/Giacobini-Zinner in 1933 and 1946, the observers reported seeing several thousand meteors an hour.
-The most recent perihelion passage for 21P/Giacobini-Zinner occurred on September 10, 2018.
-On the same night, the world experienced the Draconids’ outburst with up to 100 meteors per hour.
-The comet is set to reach perihelion again in 2025.
+Around the perihelion of 21P/Giacobini-Zinner in 1933 and 1946, the observers reported seeing several thousand meteors per hour!
+The comet last reached perihelion on March 29, 2025, placing it and its debris closer to Earth again.
+That raises hopes for extra Draconid activity this October — probably an outburst of up to 150-400 meteors per hour, but almost certainly not a true storm.
+The comet is set to reach perihelion again in 2031**.

 21P/Giacobini-Zinner isn't just famous for producing the Draconids.
 It's also special for coming as close to the Sun as the Earth.
 At its farthest point from the Sun, the comet comes just past the orbit of Jupiter.
 Comet 21P/Giacobini-Zinner has also made a great contribution to science.
 In 1985, it was the first comet visited by a spacecraft, the International Cometary Explorer (ICE) satellite, which passed through its plasma tail.